DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-• If your pet is stable and not distressed, ring for advice and aim for a daytime appointment.
+- If your pet is stable, eating and not distressed, ring for advice and aim for the first available daytime appointment instead of the emergency line.

-• Keep a pet first-aid basics kit so you can manage a burst abscess overnight until morning.
+- Keep a pet first-aid basics kit so you can clean and monitor a burst abscess overnight without panic, while still watching for the signs that mean it cannot wait.

 Common questions